There are lots of food options at Christ's:

 - Small kitchens in the accommodation blocks.

 During term time, Upper Hall is the day-to-day College canteen.
 It serves breakfast, lunch and an evening meal during the week, and at weekends there's a longer brunch to give you more flexibility on your meal times as well as the evening meal.
-It can get quite busy, especially during the evening meal, but there's always enough space for anyone who wants to eat there.
+It can get quite busy, especially

 During term time there's a set price menu which includes self-service vegetables and/or chips.
 For each meal there are a number of special dishes available, but the some items such as jacket potatoes, sandwiches, salads and vegetables are available whatever else is being served.
 At lunch time there is also soup and a range of hot pies.